sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 ## Introduction

 In the previous section, we implemented an ability task to predictively spawn projectile actors.
-In this section, we'll finish initializing and linking our projectiles together, which we left unfinished in the last section.
+In this section, we'll finish initializing and linking our projectiles together, which we left unfinished.

 This is the last coding walkthrough in this series because, once the projectiles have been initialized and linked, you can implement the class itself however you want, in whichever way best suits your project.